 How counsel and claimants can have private conversations during hearing breaks

-Participants can share their screens during the hearing using Microsoft Teams.
-For example, during submissions, counsel may wish to share their screen to point the Member to a part of a case they are looking at.
-Similarly, the Member may wish to show a document on the screen to the claimant.
-Participants can do this using the
+Everyone, including claimants and counsel, should have access to a complete and identical set of page numbered documents during the hearing.
+Participants can also share their screens during the hearing to show others a digital document.
+For example, during submissions, counsel may wish to share their screen to point the member to a part of a case they are looking at.
+Participants can do this using the share icon.

 How counsel can get a Confirmation of Appearance form